-The National Cooperative Agricultural Pest (CAPS) Program wishes to recognize outstanding activities and achievements by members of the CAPS community, including State Survey Coordinators, Pest Survey Specialists, State Plant Regulatory Officials, and State Plant Health Directors.
+The National Cooperative Agricultural Pest (CAPS) Program wishes to recognize outstanding activities and achievements by members of the CAPS community, including

+State Survey Coordinators, Pest Survey Specialists, State Plant Regulatory Officials, and State Plant Health Directors.
 Individuals or groups (which may include additional cooperators) also will be considered.
 The purpose of the CAPS Recognition program is to recognize individuals or groups for specific achievements and accomplishments resulting from work done in support of Pest Detection activities in the previous calendar year.
 A call for nominations will be sent out by the NCC during the first week of January.
 Nominations will be reviewed by the NCC.
-The CAPS Recognition Nomination Form should be used to nominate worthy individuals or groups.
+Detailed information and the nomination form can be found in Appendix Q.